GenApplications/VPClient/README.md

 Returns an array of domains in a specific category.

 - `$option` (string): The category of domains to retrieve.
-Available options: "all", "addon", "sub", and "parked" (default: "all").
+Available options: "all," "addon," "sub," and "parked" (default: "all").

 #### `createRedirect($domainname, $target)`